bcgov/CONN-CCBC-portal/docs/process_to_manipulate_data.md

 5. If the command was successful select the data and verify the data

-6. If everything looks good commit the transaction:
+6. If everything looks good to you and the other developer(s) on the call, commit the transaction:

 `commit;`